SpazioDati/azkaban-groovy-plugin/Readme.md

  By default is set to `/tmp/azkaban-{azkaban-flowid}-{azkaban.execid}`.
  If you change this, recall that once the job finishes, the content of the folder is copied back to the local machine, so make sure that directory on remote server doesn't contain huge unwanted files.
+ - `groovy.remote.initScript` (*default*: `none`) a path to a file that contains a script that will be executed at the beginning of the session.
+This will be executed even before setting up the working directory.
+The script will be executed using command `bash <scriptfile>`, no prefix or `cd` will be used.
  - `groovy.remote.javaInstaller` the path (relative to the working dir) of the file containing a script required for installing JVM on-the-fly, if necessary.
 By default the plugin deploys a shell script embedded in this jar for installing Oracle JVM version 7 using `apt-get`.